Massillon Museum + Tremont Coffee Co.

 The MUSEUM: Massillon Museum

-When I entered the museum the first thing in my sightline was a glass encased gift shop, then a small café (closed, meh), and then the reception desk.
+When I entered the museum the first thing in my sightline was a glass encased gift shop, then a small café (closed, bummer), and then the reception desk.
 The volunteer on duty looked rather absorbed in something so I greeted him so as not to startle him…and he quickly ran down the list of galleries, asked where I was from, and sent me on my way.

 My first impression was that it was smaller than I expected; however, it’s exactly what you should expect since you can view all of it on their website.
 I’ll admit the exhibit was a bit creepy at first, as most circus experiences are, but it became more interesting, and I was more engaged during my second lap around taking a few photographs and searching for some of the hidden stories in the miniature circus display.